bank-vaults/bank-vaults/docs/tls/README.md

     CANamespaces []string `json:"caNamespaces,omitempty"`
 ```

+## Using the generated custom TLS certificate with vault-operator:

+Using existing secret, which contains the TLS certificate, define `existingTlsSecretName` in the Vault custom resource.

-## Generating custom certificates with CFSSL for Bank-Vaults
+### Generating custom certificates with CFSSL for Bank-Vaults

 If you don't wish to use the Helm or Operator genereted certificates the most easiest way to create a custom certificate for Bank-Vaults is [CFSSL](https://github.com/cloudflare/cfssl).
 This directory holds a set of custom CFSSL configurations which are prepared for the Helm release name `vault` in the `default` namespace.
 Of course you can put any other certificates into the Secret below, this is just an example: